jpickell/git101/ssh_keys.md

 # SSH Key creation and usage

+SSH Keys allow for secure communication when pushing or pulling code from a remote repository (such as github.com)

 ## Create New Key
   (only necessary if you don't already have a set of keys that you would like to use)